 With years of experience in the Junction City, Fort Riley, Manhattan Area Real Estate Market, Mathis Lueker Real Estate has devised a marketing program to ensure your home will receive maximum exposure in the Junction City Area Market Place.

-This marketing program reaches all levels of buyers from the buyer who drives around through neighborhoods looking for signs and open houses or the technologically advanced buyer who searches properties only online viewing visual tours before even calling an agent.
+This marketing program reaches all levels of buyers from the buyer who drives around through neighborhoods looking for signs and open houses or the technologically advanced buyer who searches properties only online viewing visual tours before even calling a home selling realtor in the Fort Riley, KS area.
 Our 24-7 Marketing plan markets your home 24 hours a day 7 days a week.
 What the consumer wants today is information quickly, easily and honestly and without the traditional hassles.
 Successful marketing hinges on this concept and this is exactly what our marketing plan offers.

 OUR PRO-ACTIVE MARKETING PLAN